resque/resque/README.markdown

 application, a job will be created and placed on the `file_serve` queue.

-The job itself is a JSON encoded payload:

-    {
-      'class' => 'Archive',
-      'args' => [ 44, 'masterbrew' ]
-    }

-Later, a worker will essentially run this code to process the job:
+Later, a worker will run something like this code to process the job:

-    payload = Resque.reserve(:file_serve)
+    klass, args = Resque.reserve(:file_serve)

-    # klass = Archive
-    klass = payload['class'].to_class
+    klass.perform(*args) if klass.respond_to? :perform

+Which translates to:

-    # Archive.perform(44, 'masterbrew')
+    Archive.perform(44, 'masterbrew')
-    klass.perform(*payload['args'])

-That's all there is to it.
-Your app uses Resque to push a small JSON payload onto a list which a worker process pulls off the list and uses to execute code.

 Let's start a worker to run `file_serve` jobs: